eatandcod/Final-Project-README.md-/README.md

 Functions:

 This app helps the user to save the history of the books that he has studied.

+Installation

+First we should have a IDE that will work like Intellij Idea along with XAMMP (APPACHE and SQL).
+Run Apache and SQL with XAMMP and create Database Name="books", username="root" and no password.
+Connect IDE with Database Name="test", username="root" and password= ""
+Add MariaDB Connector file to libraries path.
+Run the file.
+It will work if you have setup JavaFX correctly in your IDE